 Note: Students currently in A-1 status must first have a Form I-566 approved by the Department of State and submit the approved form with their application.
 (Often, the personnel office of the applicant’s embassy will file the change of status on behalf of the applicant).

-Prepare all of the above materials and mail them to USCIS as indicated on the I-539 application form.
+Prepare all of the above materials and submit to USCIS.

-USCIS will adjudicate your application typically within 3-6 months after receiving it.
-About 2 weeks after they receive your application, you will receive an I-797 Receipt Notice.
+About 2 weeks after USCIS receives your application, you will receive an I-797 Receipt Notice.
 It is not unusual for USCIS to contact applicants with requests for more information prior to making a final decision.
 Once USCIS completes adjudication of your application, you will receive written confirmation of their decision (I-797 Approval Notice).

 Advantages of applying for an I-539 Change of Status